QI-CSHL/QuantLabs2025/_sources/Lab05_3D_Image_Analysis.md

 Check out the [documentation](https://cellpose.readthedocs.io/en/latest/), or check them out on [the image.sc forum!](https://forum.image.sc/tag/Cellpose)
 ```

-- We have seen that CellPose can segment 3D data by segmenting orthogonal
+- We have seen in the lecture that CellPose, a 2D segmentation approach, can segment 3D data by segmenting orthogonal
   2D slides and merging them into a consensus 3D segmentation.
 Interesting!
 Let's try!
+  In tomorrow's deep learing lab, we will use cellpose more extensively, including fine-tuning a model to work better on our data.
+But for today, we will just use the default model.

+-

 - Open a Anaconda prompt and activate the CellPose environment by typing
   `conda activate cellpose`.
 - Start CellPose by typing `cellpose`.